- Directed By: Reginald Hudlin

 - Cast: Matthew Perry, Elizabeth Hurley, Bruce Campbell

 |Budget: $29 million||Financed by: Mandalay Pictures; KC Medien|

 |Domestic Box Office: $16,930,185||Overseas Box Office: $3,215,965|

-Mandalay Pictures financed Serving Sara for $29 million and received some coin from the German tax shelter fund KC Medien.
+The budget for Serving Sara was $29 million and Mandalay Pictures financed and received some coin from the German tax shelter fund KC Medien.
 Summit sold off overseas distribution.
 Mandalay was based at Paramount since 1998 and the studio handled domestic distribution for Mandalay’s pictures.
 The two companies did not re-up their contract just before the release of this stinker and Serving Sara and Beyond Borders were the last two movies released before the split.
-Paramount made a two picture deal with Matthew Perry before the release of the film, which never materialized after it bombed.
+Paramount made a two picture deal with Matthew Perry before the release of the movie, which never materialized after it bombed.

 This disposable comedy was dated for the end of summer dumping ground on August 23, 2002 and bowed against Simone and Undisputed.
 Tracking was pointing to a mid-teens weekend, but Serving Sara landed some of the worst reviews of the year and tanked with $5,758,236 — placing #6 for the slow frame led by Signs in its 4th weekend.
 Audiences gave the movie a terrible C+ cinemascore and the following weekend the pic declined 40.6% to $3,421,951 and then fell 49.2% to $1,737,089 in frame three.
 The domestic run closed with just $16,930,185.
 Paramount would see returned about $9.2 million after theaters take their percentage of the gross, leaving much of their P&A expenses in the red.